Banff Jasper Collection

 Two Jack Lake and Lake Minnewanka are also spectacular spots for “natural ice” skating with more seclusion.
 Check with Parks Canada for ice conditions before you go.

-Any of these spots would make a great Friday afternoon or evening skate.
+Any of these spots would make a great Friday afternoon skate.

 Expect the just-right combination of class and comfort at the Elk + Avenue Hotel.
 Rest here and make it your home base.